-Complete Dog and Cat Teeth Cleaning in Staten Island, NY
+Complete Cat and Dog Teeth Cleaning in Staten Island, NY

 You brush your teeth every day, but do you brush your pet’s teeth?
 You should!
 Oral hygiene is just as important for us as it is for our pets.
 Clean teeth and gums are important on their own, but they also keep your pet healthier overall.
-At Dongan Hills Veterinary Practice in Staten Island, we hold ourselves to the highest standard when it comes to dog and cat teeth cleaning.
+At Dongan Hills Veterinary Practice in Staten Island, we hold ourselves to the highest standard when it comes to cat and dog teeth cleaning and dental care.
 Because it’s such a significant part of our pets’ overall wellness and care, we adhere to the guidelines set by the American Veterinary Dental College (AVDC).
 We also recommend the use of home care products that are recognized and accepted by the Veterinary Oral Health Council (VOHC).
+To schedule your pet’s next dental appointment, give us a call at (718) 987-7777.

 Since we’re ah AAHA-accredited practice, we also follow the AAHA Dental Care guidelines, which advise yearly oral exams and teeth cleanings for adult cats and dogs.
-Our dog and cat teeth cleaning services include:
+Our dog and cat teeth cleaning services in Staten Island include: